OpenCSGs/coagent/examples/framework-integration/autogen/README.md

-# Using AutoGen
+# Integration with AutoGen

-This example demonstrates how to use [AutoGen's AgentChat][1] in Coagent.
+This example demonstrates how to integrate [AutoGen's AgentChat][1] into Coagent.

 References: